rhnobre/SAR_sintetica/README.md

 # Copyright
 The code and all files within this folder is supplied "as-is".
 You are allowed to make copies of it and modify it to your wishes as long as you leave a note in your code (or other documentation) about its original author.

+# Code
+The Simula_SAR_GA0.m file shows an example of generation of synthetic SAR imaging using Matlab, while Simula_SAR_GA0.r file is the corresponding version of that file to the R software.